RitikDua/workoutLogger/README.md

 ## Description

 It is a basic application of MEAN stack.
 In this project user can sign up or login to application.
-This application further contains some features like storing of user week plan  and also its shows graph according to user choice.In this project rest api is done with nodejs , for authentication JWT technique is used  and front end is provided with the Angular 9.
+This application further contains some features like storing of user week plan  and also its shows graph according to user choice.In this project rest api is done with nodejs , for authentication JWT technique is used , database is maintained via MongoDB and front end is provided with the Angular 9.

 ## Requirements
 - Nodejs v12.18.0